-Among all of the fish kept as pets, the Goldfish is probably one of the most popular.
-This group of freshwater fish belongs to the family Cyprinidae, order Cypriniformes, and has been one of the earliest modern domestic species of fish.
+Among all the fish kept as pets, the goldfish is probably one of the most popular.
+This group of freshwater fish is in the family Cyprinidae and the order Cypriniformes.
+They were one of the first fish species to be kept as pets in the modern era.

 Goldfish are very intelligent and sensitive.
 As a result, they exhibit an impressive ability for learning and may have a memory span that is up to five months long.
-Furthermore, they have a keen sense of awareness of their surroundings, using noises, sights, and other cues to find food and stay alive.
+Also, they are very aware of what’s going on around them and use sounds, sights, and other clues to find food and stay alive.

 Because of these characteristics as mentioned above, a question has been raised among goldfish keepers: “What is the IQ of a goldfish?”